threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 ***

-# 1. Create a Farm with Threefold Connect App
+# 1. Create a Farm with ThreeFold Connect App

-## Threefold Connect App Installation
+## ThreeFold Connect App Installation

 ***

-The Threefold Connect App is available for [Android](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/threefold-connect/id1459845885).
+The ThreeFold Connect App is available for [Android](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/threefold-connect/id1459845885).

 - Note that for Android phones, you need at minimum Android Nougat, the 8.0 software version.
 - Note that for iOS phones, you need at minimum iOS 14.5.
 It will be soon available to iOS 13.

-Either use the links above, or search for the Threefold Connect App on the Apple Store or the Google Play store.
+Either use the links above, or search for the ThreeFold Connect App on the Apple Store or the Google Play store.
 Then install and open the app.
 If you want to leave a 5 star review of the App, no one here will stop you!

 ![farming_tf_wallet_1](./img/farming_tf_wallet_1.png)

 ![farming_tf_wallet_2](./img/farming_tf_wallet_2.png)

 Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect App.
-You will also be asked to read and accept Threefold's Terms and conditions.
+You will also be asked to read and accept ThreeFold's Terms and conditions.

 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)